zfaustk/KHGraphDB/docs/derived.md

 IN lands on a bag.
 Compact drops a hop that does not.
 Hits stay.

+A community is a Type.
+Members hop IN.
+Nest is another IN.
+A report is a view over that hop.
+Fold 1.
+The cut left.

 Episode and Note are the world.
 They cannot MARK VIEW.
+Community neither.
 A hit may hop IN to more than one episode.
 Delete the episode, the hits stay.